 Information for newcomers

-Information about personal bankruptcy (NEW) can since 1 November 2017 also be found at USP.gv.at.
+Information about personal bankruptcy since 2017 can also be found at USP.gv.at.

 Insolvency describes a business in a situation of illiquidity or excessive debt, the presence of which requires insolvency proceedings to be opened.